CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 It's important that the condition inside the parenthesis becomes false at some point - otherwise we'll have what's known as an infinite loop!

 The `for` loop is similar to a while loop, but with a more specialized syntax.
 Programmers invented the for loop when they realized they were always doing the same three things: creating loop counter variables (like `i` above), incrementing them by some amount, and checking that they're less than a value.

-A `for` loop syntax has special places for each of those three things.
+The `for` loop syntax has special places for each of those three things.
 Here's the same loop as the first while loop above, as a for loop:

 ![For loop](https://user-images.githubusercontent.com/31692/75388870-9213a880-58dd-11ea-90e6-4e67eabf390b.png)
 ```js